Skip Navigation Links

 CCD Explorer Windows Software

 A free Windows based program I wrote that allows you to store information about your CCD images in a database.
 The program allows you to organize and sort your images.
+This will be especially interesting for undergrads looking for Java homework help or any simply interested in both programming and astronomy.
 It supports most graphic formats and has many features built into it including support for 16 and 32 bit images.
 Although created for CCD imaging, it can be used for astrophotography as well.

 CCD Explore has many new features that were not in version 1.0 such as printing, some image processing, and converting to other file formats.
 In addition you can now customize your reference tables for equipment, cameras, and filters you use.